Linari13/Python-Scripts/README.txt

 *    READ ME    *
 *****************

-This folder contains Python scripts created during the whole course.
+This folder contains Python scripts created during the whole course done in 2020.